🛑 Be sure to check out these related posts (NEWLY UPDATE)

 However, whether these people are independent contractors or employees depends on the facts in each case.
 The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done or how it will be completed.
 Earnings of a person who is working as an independent contractor are subject to self-employment tax.
 Let’s take a closer look.
 Those who are in an independent trade, or business, or profession in which they offer their services to the general public are generally independent contractors.
 You can see how you might fall in that category, or maybe some of the people you may fall into that category.
 Let’s look at one more piece.
 The earnings of a person who is working as an independent contractor are subject to self-employment tax.
 This is where the W-9 and 1099 come into play.

-Being a creative entrepreneur often puts you on both sides, collecting and submitting, meaning you need to be obtaining a W-9 from the independent contractors you’re paying and submitting your own W-9 to those who have paid you for services when they request.
+Being a photographer often puts you on both sides, collecting and submitting, meaning you need to be obtaining a W-9 from the independent contractors you’re paying and submitting your own W-9 to those who have paid you for services when they request.

 The W-9 Form

 As we discussed earlier, when you start a new job, there’s a lot of paperwork to fill out, including various tax forms to make sure you’re withholding enough for taxes.
 When you’re self-employed, it works a little differently.
 There are different forms and processes.
 You still have to report your income to the IRS, and those who paid you may have to report to the IRS as well; this is why we use the W-9 and 1099 forms.
 Similar to the W-4 for an employee, the W-9 is collecting information.
 A W-9 provides personal identifying information about an independent contractor, like name, address tax identification number, and tax classification.